aaronbloomfield/ics/hws/hw-fuzzing.md

 ### Setup

 This assignment must be done in a recent version of Python.
-You may want to create a virtual environment in Python: `virtualenv fuzzer`.
-You then enter that virtual environment; on Linux it is `source fuzzer/bin/activate`; on Windows it's something similar.

 The only additional package you will need is `uvicorn` -- to install it, enter `pip install uvicorn` (or `pip3 install uvicorn`).

 You will need a number of files from this repository to work on this assignment: